pyrsmk/Sheethub/README.markdown

 Managing stylesheets
 --------------------

 Sheethub manages Stylesheet internal objects.
 Each one represents a stylesheet with transparent management across browsers specifications and different DOM nodes.
-All Stylesheet objects have an id.
-Basically, it will take the node title as a name, otherwise it will generate a numerical one.
+All Stylesheet objects have an id determined by the node's `title` attribute, or the filename from the `href` attribute otherwise.

 Get all stylesheet objects: